 For FHA-insured loans, if the initial forbearance date is March 1, 2020 to June 30, 2020, you can get two six-month forbearances and two additional three-month forbearances.
 If the initial forbearance date is July 1, 2020 to September 30, 2020, you can get a three-month extension after the initial two 180-day periods.
 If the initial forbearance date is October 1, 2020 to June 30, 2021, you can only get two six-month forbearance periods.
 And you can get a six-month forbearance and six-month extension if your initial request is made between July 1, 2021, and September 30, 2021.

-If you request an initial 180-day forbearance on or after October 1, 2021, you can get an additional six months if the forbearance is exhausted and expires before the end of the COVID-19 National Emergency.
+If you request an initial 180-day forbearance on or after October 1, 2021, you can get an additional six months if the forbearance is exhausted and expires before the end of the COVID-19 national emergency on May 11, 2023.

 The VA website says that borrowers with VA-guaranteed loans can get up to six months of additional mortgage-payment forbearance in three-month increments if they entered a forbearance on or before June 30, 2020.

 It's important to note that a forbearance isn't the same as forgiveness.
-You'll still owe the amounts you skipped paying after the forbearance period ends.
+After the forbearance period ends, you'll still owe the amounts you skipped paying.
 So, it's probably not a good idea to request a forbearance if you can afford to make your payments.

 Usually, after a forbearance, you can pay the skipped amounts:

 Your options depend on what entity, like FHA, VA, USDA, Fannie Mae, or Freddie Mac, owns or guarantees your loan, and you probably have alternatives.
-Under official loan servicing guidelines, the servicer can't require you to get caught up with a lump sum if you're unable to afford it, and you have an FHA, VA, USDA, Fannie Mae, or Freddie Mac loan.
+Under official loan servicing guidelines, the servicer can't require you to get caught up with a lump sum if you can't afford it and you have an FHA, VA, USDA, Fannie Mae, or Freddie Mac loan.

 Learn about your rights before you request a forbearance so you'll know if your servicer is giving you bad information.
 Be sure to document any agreement you make with the servicer.
 Ask your servicer to provide written documentation that confirms the details of what you've discussed.